keckelt/Python-Heatmap-and-Scatterplot-Matrix/README.md

 cd Python-Scatterplot-Matrix/
 ```

-You can reuse the environment from the tutorial:
+You can reuse the conda environment from the tutorial:
 ```
 conda activate python-tutorial
 ```